lighttroupe/luz/README.md

 3. Optionally run **make** in the root directory to build Input Manager and Spectrum Analyzer.

-4. Optionally run the ./build scripts in utils/webcam for the Webcam plugin.
+4. Optionally run the **./build** scripts in utils/webcam for the Webcam plugin.

-5. Optionally run the ./build scripts in utils/video-file for the Video plugin.
+5. Optionally run the **./build** scripts in utils/video-file for the Video plugin.

-6. Optionally enhance your touchpad with high definition data and absolute positioning (see below).
+6. Optionally enhance your laptop's touchpad (see below).

 7. **ruby1.9.1 luz.rb gui/editor.luz**

-# Enhance Your Synaptic Touchpad
+# Enhance Your Touchpad

-Your touchpad will work like a mouse by default but you can get high definition absolutely-positioned data out of it.
-(Tap on one side, get X=0.2, tap on the other, get X=0.8 instantly.)
+Your touchpad will work like a mouse by default, but you can get high-definition absolute-positioned data out of it, which is ideal for "playing" your visual instrument.
+(Absolute means you tap on one side, get X=0.2, tap on the other, get X=0.8 instantly.)

 <https://help.ubuntu.com/community/SynapticsTouchpad#Enabling_SHMConfig_in_order_to_get_synclient_debug_output>